AbdoBajaman/AbdoBajaman/README.md

 ## 🌱 I’m currently learning:
 - Advanced Laravel techniques and optimization strategies
-- Modern JavaScript frameworks to complement my PHP skills
+- React JavaScript framework to complement my PHP skills
 - Best practices in API development and integration

 ## 💞️ I’m looking to collaborate on: